-Vice Dean McCormack is the Vice Dean for Students and a Professor of Law.
-She joined the VLS faculty in 2011.
+Prior to being named interim president and dean, McCormack was the Vice Dean for Students.
+Also a VLS professor of law, she joined the VLS faculty in 2011.
 For the 2016-2017 academic year, she served as the Deputy Vice Dean for Academic Affairs.
 From 2013-2016, she was the Assistant Director of the Legal Writing Program.
 For the 2012-2013 academic year, she served as the Assistant Director of the Academic Success Program.

 She received her AB from the University of Chicago and her JD, cum laude, from Boston University School of Law.
 During law school, she was a member of the Public Interest Law Journal.
 She also participated in the Stone Moot Court Competition, the Albers Honors Moot Court Competition, and was a member of the Craven National Moot Court Team.
 She was a Paul J. Liacos Scholar and an Edward F. Hennessey Distinguished Scholar.